OpenRiskNet/home/openshift/create-postgres.md

 e.g. create databases and users that an application will use.

 ## Login and create a project
-You need a project. if you do not modify the example here you will need a `myproject` project in OpenShift:
+You need a project.
+If you want to work directly from the example, copying every step, you will need a `myproject` project in OpenShift:

 ```
 $ oc login -u developer